austinsusanto/advanced-programming/README.md

 * Using functions to reduce repetitive codes
 * Using proper and consistent indentation throughout the code

-Eventhough theres not much problem in going through this tutorial, I still take a lot of time to get comfortable with the newly learned Java Springboot framework.
+Eventhough there's not much problem in going through this tutorial, I still take a lot of time to get comfortable with the newly learned Java Springboot framework.
 There are probably still some minor problem with the usage of the framework.
 To improve this, I probably need some more time to adjust my self with the framework system.
 I also need to learn more about the MVC system used in the Java Springboot because it is a new system for me compared to the MVT.